 1. Eat a Largely Vegetarian Diet

-In a study of 700 participants, researchers at Loma Linda University found that vegetarians experience a 36 percent lower prevalence of metabolic syndrome than non-vegetarians, even after researchers adjusted for factors such as age, gender, race, physical activity, calories consumed, smoking, and alcohol intake.6 Plants foods are rich in fiber and anti-oxidant, anti-inflammatory phytochemicals.
+In a study of 700 participants, researchers at Loma Linda University found that vegetarians experience a 36 percent lower prevalence of metabolic syndrome than non-vegetarians, even after researchers adjusted for factors such as age, gender, race, physical activity, calories consumed, smoking, and alcohol intake.8 Plant foods are rich in fiber and antioxidant, anti-inflammatory phytochemicals.

 2. Include Weight Lifting in Your Exercise Routine

-Exercise improves the ability of cells to respond to insulin.
 Greater muscle strength and muscle mass have been linked to a lower risk for metabolic syndrome.
-A large study found that weight lifters have approximately 13% lower risk for developing MetS than non-weight lifters.7 If you are not used to weight lifting, start out with stretches first, then lift soup cans and gradually increase weight.
+A large study found that weight lifters have approximately 13% lower risk for developing MetS than non-weight lifters.11 If you are not used to weight lifting, start out with stretches first, then lift soup cans and gradually increase weight.
 Learn how to do weight lifting properly.

 3. Check Vitamin D Level

 Why?
-Mounting evidence suggests vitamin D inadequacy may be a risk factor for the metabolic syndrome especially in the elderly.8 Vitamin D deficiency increases one’s risk for diabetes, inflammatory problems, and possibly atherosclerosis.
+Mounting evidence suggests vitamin D inadequacy may be a risk factor for the metabolic syndrome, especially in the elderly.12 Vitamin D deficiency increases one’s risk for diabetes, inflammatory problems, and possibly atherosclerosis.
 Nutrition epidemiologists estimate that 50 percent of the populations in North America and Europe are vitamin D deficient!
-Adequate amounts of vitamin D can reduce complications of MetS, such as reducing the risks for colon cancer and inflammatory processes.
+Adequate amounts of vitamin D may reduce complications of MetS, such as reducing the risks for colon cancer and inflammatory processes.

-It should be noted that exposure to sunlight increases vitamin D-2 synthesis, and both obesity and kidney disease compromise the ability of the body to convert vitamin D-2 into its active hormone form.
+It should be noted that exposure to sunlight increases vitamin D-2 synthesis.
+Both obesity and kidney disease compromise the ability of the body to convert vitamin D-2 into its active hormone form.
 Therefore, a select group of individuals with vitamin D deficiency and chronic kidney disease require vitamin D-3 supplementation.

 4. Limit Television and Sitting Time